 Continuing Professional Education (CPE) is the set of learning activities approved by NASBA or a legally constituted state authority that enables CPAs to maintain and improve their professional competence.

-Continuing Professional Development (CPD) is the learning activities approved by NASBA, a legally constituted state authority, or other professional body; or unstructured learning activities as outlined by the AICPA that enable credential holders to maintain and improve their professional competence.
+Continuing Professional Development (CPD) are the learning activities approved by NASBA, a legally constituted state authority, or other professional body; or unstructured learning activities as outlined by the AICPA that enable credential holders to maintain and improve their professional competence.

 Like CPE, CPD is designed to help CPAs achieve and maintain quality in professional services.
-In contrast to CPE, CPD includes both structured and unstructured learning activities, opening up new possibilities for growth as you work toward your immediate and future career goals.
+In contrast to CPE, CPD includes both structured (including CPE) and unstructured learning activities, opening up new possibilities for growth as you work toward your immediate and future career goals.

 Structured activities may include self-study text or online courses, webcasts, live or virtual conferences or courses with a formal structure and an explicit, expected outcome.